 A new contender in the battery free arena is the See-All Open Sight.
 It’s a unique design that differs substantially from the reflex style sights.

 Most battery free red dots project a reticle on to a window via fiber optics.
-The See-All takes a different appraoch as it doesn’t project an image on to a window, but rather projects it on to a lens which magnifies the reticle.
-They also offer a tritium powered version for low light shooting.
-I hope to have hands on with this soon so watch this space for a review!
+The See-All takes a different approach as it doesn’t project an image on to a window, but rather projects it on to a lens which magnifies the reticle.
+The tritium model above has a tritium lamp that should glow for about a decade or more.

 Micro Red Dots: